be5invis/Iosevka/README.md

 <!-- END Section-Language-List -->

-Iosevka supports accessing all letter variants using OpenType features.
+Iosevka supports accessing all letter variants using OpenType features, including `ss##` for applying a stylistic set, or `cv##` to cherry-pick variants.

 ![Style Sets](images/stylesets.png)